Hidayatul Mustafidah Rohmawati

 Research Assistant

-Hidayatul Mustafidah Rohmawati is a research assistant at the Purnomo Yusgiantoro Center (PYC).
-She holds a degree in Chemical Engineering from Universitas Brawijaya and is currently pursuing a master’s degree in Petroleum Engineering at Institut Teknologi Bandung (ITB), focusing on Sustainable Energy Management Systems, supported by the scholarship program from PYC.
-Her research interests include bio-based energy and the green industry sector.
-At PYC, she has conducted several research projects, including LPG-to-CNG conversion for MSMEs and energy sector infrastructure reform, CCS/CCUS integration into green industry, and biofuel supply chain analysis.
-Hida has actively contributed to various articles and opinion pieces in national and international online media covering energy-related issues.
-Hida is always curios and she loves taking the opportunity for mentorship programs to gain deeper knowledge from the experts and expand her network.
-She was selected as one of the mentees of the Breaking Through The Glass Ceiling Course Series from Women in Energi Indonesia, Female Graduate Mentorship Program from Women in Mining and Energy Indonesia (WiME), and Student Fellowship from Student Energy.
+Hidayatul Mustafidah Rohmawati is a Research Assistant at Purnomo Yusgiantoro Center (PYC).
+She holds a bachelor’s degree in Chemical Engineering from Universitas Brawijaya in 2020.
+Prior to PYC, she has an experience as a material engineer in a packaging manufacturing industry where one of her responsibilities was to conduct the trial on the usage of sustainable materials as a substitute for fossil-based plastic material.
+Hida is very passionate about working in sustainable energy sectors.
+She is actively contribute as a volunteer in a youth community related to renewable energy sectors located in her hometown, Malang, East Java.
+Hida is always curios and she loves taking the opportunity for mentorship programs to gain deeper knowledge from the experts.
+She was selected as one of the mentees of the Female Graduate Mentorship Program from Women in Mining and Energy Indonesia (WiME) and Student Fellowship from Student Energy.
 During her spare time, she likes cooking, reading, and watching movies.

 Focus: